 We have benefitted from a relatively stable Board during our previous phases of improvement and then consolidation.
-To take us forward into this next phase of renewal, our Board has successfully recruited some new board members and is currently implementing a phased approach to succession planning of office bearers.
-In order to assist this transition, we are updating our Board training plan to ensure effective support is in place for new members and office bearers.
-Our previous Chair has also agreed to continue to serve on the Board for a further year to ensure a smooth transition and support for our new Chair.
+However to take us forward into this next phase of renewal, recruitment of new Board members is currently being reviewed to ensure our membership falls in line with our rules.
+We are updating our Board training plan to ensure effective support is in place for new members and office bearers.

 Succession planning is also an important strategic tool in terms of the continuity of our services given our relatively small size and the challenges we can face attracting potential employees to such a remote part of Scotland.
-Over the past 12 months we have experienced staff turnover in some key roles and, in hindsight, perhaps underestimated the level of insight and challenge new employees bring to any organisation and the consequential potential for conflict.
+Over the past 12 months we have perhaps underestimated the level of insight and challenge new employees bring to any organisation and the consequential potential for conflict.
 The opportunity that this has given us to review, learn and adapt has been overwhelmingly positive.

-We have also agreed to take a phased approached to appointing a new CEO, preferring to appoint an interim to implement our programme of renewal and investigate the opportunities for partnership.
-We will then review the situation in 12 months' time when the way forward should be clear.
+We have also agreed to take a phased approached to appointing a new CEO, preferring to appoint an interim to implement our programme of renewal and investigate the opportunities for partnership and will review the situation when the way forward is clearer.